Privacy

 Questionnaire data collection

-The Parkinson game/app questionnaire collects broad product-discovery answers: role, age range, diagnosis-duration category, daily challenges, routine barriers, technology comfort, app/game interest, feature preferences, privacy preferences, and final comments.
+The Parkinson Questionnaire collects broad product-discovery answers: role, age range, diagnosis-duration category, daily challenges, routine barriers, technology comfort, app/game interest, feature preferences, privacy preferences, and final comments.

 It is not for personal medical advice, diagnosis, treatment, triage, medication changes, or urgent symptoms.